feathersjs/docs/hooks/usage.md

 });
 ```

-If a promise fails, the error will be propagated immediately.
+> **ProTip:** If a promise fails, the error will be propagated immediately and will exit out of the promise chain.

 ### Continuation passing